3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E200_Reference_Manual/Antsdr-fw-patch.md

 [[中文]](../../../cn/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E200_Reference_Manual/Antsdr-fw-patch_cn.html)

-About ANTSDR E200 pluto firmware compilation method，You can refer to E310：
+For information on using ANTSDR E200 with Pluto firmware，please refer to E310: [ANTSDR FW Patch](../ANTSDR_E310_Reference_Manual/Antsdr-fw-patch.md).

-[ANTSDR FW Patch](../ANTSDR_E310_Reference_Manual/Antsdr-fw-patch.md)，The method is similar to E310 and is also applicable to this project.
+The same method is applicable to this device.